Komodo National Park

 Birdwatchers visiting Komodo National Park can expect to encounter both resident and migratory species.
 Some highlights include:

-Orange-footed Scrubfowl (Megapodius reinwardt) – Known for its unusual nesting behavior using heat from decaying vegetation.
+• Orange-footed Scrubfowl (Megapodius reinwardt) – Known for its unusual nesting behavior using heat from decaying vegetation.
+This bird contributes to the Komodo population by providing its nest for Komodo to lay their eggs in.

 The park is also an excellent place to observe seabirds such as terns, frigatebirds, and herons, especially around the coastal zones and smaller islets.